Farming and leather in a changing world

 Since the Neolithic age and the early days of animal domestication, man and cattle have lived side-by-side.
 From the start, this has seen an optimization of conditions, selective breeding and specialization.
 With little to waste and out of respect, using the whole animal has always been a given.
 In our current times, this thought is one felt strongly again.
 We take from nature, so when we do we shouldn’t be wasteful or greedy, and using what we can is a sign of respect.

 The agricultural and industrial revolution have in the last two centuries accelerated developments and changed the way we farm and herd livestock.
 As subsistence farming shifted to intensive animal farming, the role of the animal in farmer’s lives also changed.
 Where previously, the whole animal would be used to sustain, clothe and provide resources for the family, the industrial era demanded more specialized production due to increased urbanization and a larger population.

 Farming and leather

 Leather production has historically always been a part of animal farming.
-Only in major cities a specialist industry could be found in ancient times (the leather quarter would be the smelly part of town due to the use of urine and excrement in treatment of the hide).
-In the last two centuries though leather production has become a separate industry with a much higher efficiency thanks to the use of chemistry.
+Only in major cities, a specialist industry could be found in ancient times (the leather quarter would be the smelly part of town due to the use of urine and excrement in the treatment of the hide).
+In the last two centuries, though, leather production has become a separate industry with a much higher efficiency thanks to the use of chemistry.
 Farmers are no longer directly involved with leather production as the animal hide is merely a small part of the animals’ value, which is acquired through the slaughterhouses.